dajocarter/dajo11ty/src/blog/getting-started-with-eleventy.md

 {% endif %}
 ```

-With that I now have a very basic blog site!
-The next thing I'm going to look to do is add TailwindCSS as my styling framework.
+With that, I now have a very basic blog site that you can view at [https://dajo11ty.netlify.com](https://dajo11ty.netlify.com)!
+The [next post](/blog/using-tailwindcss-with-eleventy) will focus on adding TailwindCSS as my styling framework.